kmxz/Votive/README.md

 ## Motive

 - Only one existing promise [implementation](https://github.com/mplatvoet/kovenant) in Kotlin, which is quite complicated.
-In addition, it's API (naming, etc.) diverse too much from promise implementations in JavaScript.
+In addition, its API diverses too much from promise implementations in JavaScript.

-- Existing promise implementations on JVM kept the practice of "rejecting by throwing".
-This is, however, not favored.
+- Existing promise implementations on JVM followed the practice of "rejecting by throwing".
+This is, however, not favored (see "Differences from Promise/A+" section below).

 ## API (`Votive` class)